Craigellachie Bridge: Construction

 Illustration of the bridge from the 1838 Atlas to the Life of Thomas Telford.

-The bridge has a single span of approximately 46 m and was revolutionary for its time, in that it used an extremely slender arch which was not possible using traditional masonry construction.
+The bridge has a single span of 150 ft and was revolutionary for its time, in that it used an extremely slender arch which was not possible using traditional masonry construction.
 The ironwork was cast at the Plas Kynaston iron foundry at Cefn Mawr, near Ruabon in Denbighshire by William Hazledine, who cast a number of Telford bridges.
 The ironwork was transported from the foundry through the Ellesmere Canal and Pontcysyllte Aqueduct then by sea to Speymouth, where it was loaded onto wagons and taken to the site.
 Testing in the 1960s revealed that the cast-iron had an unusually high tensile strength.
 This was probably specified by Telford because, unlike in traditional masonry arch bridges, some sections of the arch are not in compression under loading.

-At each end of the structure there are two 15 m high masonry mock-medieval towers, featuring arrow slits and miniature crenellated battlements.
+At each end of the structure there are two 50 ft high masonry mock-medieval towers, featuring arrow slits and miniature crenellated battlements.